vinceimbat/vinceimbat/content/identify bottlenecks in your learning project.md

 2. Look for the most effective resources to overcome these bottlenecks.
 3. Avoid resources that won't help you with these bottlenecks.

-After doing this step, [[Apply benchmarking and emphasizing-excluding to know how to learn effectively]].
+After doing this step, [[use benchmarking and emphasizing-excluding to know how to learn effectively]].

 # References